You can find almost everything you need to build your

 We don't try to hide that we are not royal as blood lineage goes, but we are royals in our domain; we are royals in the State of Unixploria.
 We are, in fact, in the State of Unixploria.
 The name "kingdom" can, of course, also be applied to neutral statements such as "the Kingdom of Dreams" or "we live in a Kingdom on Earth."
 Unixplorians, on the other hand, live in the Kingdom of Unixploria, and the royal family has added a bit of regal eccentricity to our great nation.

 The Kingdom of Unixploria is a vision that no earthly nation has yet achieved.
 We are humbled to be that beacon in a world lacking inspiration and ideas.
 Just as the elected kings and queens of ancient petty kingdoms are now lost in history, we still believe that what constitutes a great king or queen is not just a question of heritage by blood.
-It is a legacy of individual honour, blood, and an ethical compass pointing to good deeds.
+It is a legacy of individual honor, blood, and an ethical compass pointing to good deeds.

 A micronation certainly has support from various conventions, i.g.
 The Montevideo Convention states that to form your sovereign nation, you must have the following: